dbramucci/realcalc/README.md

 ```
 Expr is (2 % 1 + 3 % 1)
+result when computed as a Double is 5.0
 result computed as a Rational is = 5 % 1
 result computed as a Rational and casted to a Double is = 5.0
 ```